 "Community pharmacists are ideally placed at the forefront of the vaccination agenda as they are the nucleus of ethnically diverse communities and are often the first point of contact for most people."

 PERISCOPE was jointly funded by UK Research and Innovation (UKRI) and the National Institute for Health Research (NIHR).

-Dr Ian Maidment Reader, Pharmacy
+Dr Ian Maidment Professor of Clinical Pharmacy